oscarrr/newsboard/readme.txt

 ﻿=== NewsBoard ===
 Contributors: NewsBoard Plugin Team
 Donate link:http://newsboardplugin.com
-Tags: post ticker, rss ticker, news ticker, news board Requires at least: 3.3
+Tags: post ticker, rss ticker, jquery news ticker Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag: 1.0
+Stable tag: 1.0.1

-Posts and RSS ticker.
+jQuery News Ticker.

 == Description ==

-NewsBoard is a highly customizable jQuery News Ticker that displays your posts or rss feed from other sites in a nice ticker.
+NewsBoard is a highly customizable jQuery News Ticker that displays your posts or rss feed from other sites.
 You can easily set width, height, colors, rollover colors, date format, thumbnail sizes, fonts, transitions, speed and much more.

 Works on all modern browsers
-NewsBoard Plugin takes advantage of CSS3 features like border radius, gradients and text shadow, which are supported by all modern browsers.
+NewsBoard takes advantage of CSS3 features like border radius, gradients and text shadow, which are supported by all modern browsers.
 But those who don\'t, get visually simplified version.

 Easy integration in posts
 Use the dedicated button in Visual Editor for embedding NewsBoard in your posts.
 Only two clicks away!